dev-pratap-singh/LYZR-Hackathon/README.md

 ### Planned Enhancements

 1. **Using an SLM for Graph Creation**
-   - Current: Using OpenAI embedding models (costly for multiple passes)
+   - Current: Using OpenAI models (costly for 3 passes)
    - Improvement: Use Gemma-3-8B 8-bit quantized model (~4GB) in GGUF format
    - Benefit: Reduce costs significantly while maintaining quality
-   - Research shows 3 traversals of documents creates the best graph
+   - Research shows 3 passes create the best graphs (implemented in v1.1.0!)

 2. **Microsoft GraphRAG Integration**
    - Current: Using LLMGraphTransformer from langchain_experimental